Policy

 Policy on publication languages

-The journal predominantly publishes articles in Spanish, English and Portuguese, but favors publication in English as long as the author(s) are native English speakers.
-English versions of Spanish articles written by Spanish speakers must have professional translation certification.
+The journal predominantly publishes articles in Spanish, but it may publish in English and Portuguese.
+It favors publication in English provided that the author(s) are native English speakers.
+English versions of articles originally written in Spanish by Spanish-speaking authors must have a professional translation certification.

 Document referencing system policy